nocobase/docs/docs/en-US/welcome/getting-started/upgrading/docker-compose.md

 ## 2. Update the image version

-- `main`: Main branch version from Git source, not stable, for early adopters (supports only AMD64 architecture)
+- `latest` or `main`：The most stable version to date, recommended for installation;
-- `latest`: Latest released version, recommended for stability
+- `next`：Alpha version, including some unreleased new features.
+This version may not be completely stable and is suitable for developers or testers to experience new features in advance or conduct compatibility testing;
 - `1.2.4-alpha`: Upgrade to a specific version.
 For the latest versions, see the [released versions list](https://hub.docker.com/r/nocobase/nocobase/tags)

 :::warning
 Images can only be upgraded, not downgraded.
-The `main` version cannot be downgraded to `latest`.
+The `next` version cannot be downgraded to `latest`.
 :::

 ```yml